1. Get started

 concurrency,multiple users,sync,multi-user

-Timetablers can collaborate on the same timetable and at the same time.
-All saved changes will be seamlessly synced and merged across any device you or your colleagues might be using.
-For instance, one timetabler can change a teacher's name and the other one their short name, but there will be no overwrites after saving changes.
+Timetablers can collaborate on the same timetable simultaneously, with all saved changes seamlessly syncing and merging across any device in use.
+For example, one timetabler can modify a teacher's name while another alters their short name, and the changes will be integrated without any overwrites upon saving.

-In the rarest edge case when merging is not possible (e.g. timetablers have both changed the same teacher's name), the app uses "last save wins" model: the name saved by the latter timetabler will overwrite the name saved by the former, while all other changes will be properly merged.
+In the rarest edge case when merging is not possible (e.g. timetablers have both changed the same teacher's name), the app uses the last save wins model: the name saved by the latter timetabler will overwrite the name saved by the former, while all other changes will be properly merged.
 Changes made to previously deleted resources will be ignored.

-In some cases merging on property level is not desired, e.g. when timetablers change the position of the same card.
-Merging could cause picking day from one, period from the second and room from the third timetabler.
-The app takes care of this so that the card's position (day, period and room) set by the last timetabler is respected.
+In some cases, merging on a property level is not desired, such as when timetablers change the position of the same card.
+Merging could cause picking the day from one, the period from the second and the room from the third timetabler.
+The app takes care of this, ensuring that the card's position (day, period and room) set by the last timetabler is respected.

-Timetable is updated only when saving changes or when reopened (so timetablers are not being disturbed by potential changes made by others), while published web page is updated within minutes to make sure the latest changes are delivered to all.
+The timetable is updated only when saving changes or when reopened, so timetablers are not being disturbed by potential changes made by others.

 Publish to the Web

-• Click Copy to share link with others
+3. Click Copy to share the link with others

-• Optionally, click Visit published page to open it in the new window
+4. Optionally, click Visit published page to open it in a new window

-In that way a class/group, student or a teacher can have direct access to their timetable simply by bookmarking the web page which shows it.
-Note that individual class view can be filtered by specific student or group.
+This allows a class/group, student or teacher to have direct access to their timetable by bookmarking the web page.
+Note that the individual class view can be filtered by a specific student or group.

-• Expand to check whether switching view is allowed, or to check whether you want to preserve the current zoom values for the master and individual views or to download all links for individual timetables
+6. Expand to decide whether switching view is allowed, or to preserve the current zoom values for the master and individual views or to download all links for individual timetables

-Choose Open > Timetable Info to set school name and year which are displayed on the published web page.
+7. Choose Open > Timetable Info to set the school name and year displayed on the published web page

 By default, conflicts are not rotated and forbidden and other marks are not displayed on the published page.
 You can override this behavior by adding rotate=1 and/or showMarks=1 to the URL.

-• Copy generated Html code and paste it into your website
+4. Copy the generated HTML code and paste it into your website

-• Optionally, adjust Html code to suit your website, e.g. change background color, size and similar
+5. Optionally, adjust HTML code to suit your website, such as changing background color, size and similar

-A previously published timetable will no longer be accessible to everyone.
+Unpublishing a previously published timetable will make it no longer accessible to everyone.

-Timetables can be completely customized to match your school branding.
+Timetables can be completely customized to match your school's branding.
 With a bit of HTML and CSS knowledge you can:

-• Set custom font family, size and colors, e.g. to match styles in your school website
+2. Set custom font family, size and colors, e.g. to match styles in your school's website

 United States International and K-12 examples are already customized with the most common changes: